MicrosoftDocs/customer-insights/ci-docs/enrichment-here.md

 # Enrichment of customer profiles with HERE Technologies (preview)

 HERE Technologies is a location platform company that provides location-centric data and services.
-With HERE Technologies' data enrichment services, you can build a more precise location understanding of your customers with address normalization, latitude and longitude extraction, and more.
+HERE Technologies' data enrichment services improve the precision of location information about your customers.
+It provides address normalization, latitude and longitude extraction, and more.

 ## Prerequisites